5 Best PrivEzi Alternatives For DPDPA Compliance India 2026

 Pricing:

 Custom; get pricing.
-OneTrust’s pricing page says Privacy Automation pricing is based on users and privacy asset inventory, while consent packages use visitor, profile, or data-volume meters depending on the package.
+OneTrust prices Privacy Automation by users and privacy asset inventory, while consent packages use visitor, profile, or data-volume meters depending on the package.

 Pros: